US Senate approves $95bn aid for Ukraine and Israel in pre-dawn vote

 “Putin is losing this war folks,” Mr Tillis said on the floor.
 “This is not a stalemate.
 This guy is on life support.”

-The push comes as former president Donald Trump vocally opposed the original bipartisan immigration-foreign aid agreement, effectively killing it.
-During the weekend, Mr Trump spoke at a rally in South Carolina where he recalled that he spoke to a Nato member state leader about the fact it had not lived up to its obligations and would “encourage them to do whatever the hell they want.”
+The push comes as Mr Trump vocally opposed the original bipartisan immigration-foreign aid agreement, effectively killing it.
+During the weekend, Mr Trump spoke at a rally in South Carolina where he recalled that he spoke to a Nato member state leader about the fact it had not lived up to its obligations and would “encourage them to do whatever the hell they want”.

 But some Republicans excoriated their colleagues for opposing aid to Ukraine.